josep-pujol/learning_ifd-dashboard/README.md

 ## Features

 ### Existing Features
-- section with latest rates with Euros as base
+- section with latest rates using Euros as a base
     - latest exchange rate available from API
-    - trend icon to visualy display latest rates changes
+    - trend icon to visualy display latest changes in exchange rates
 - currency converter tool
     - converts the selected amount between currencies
     - rates are the latest available from the API